IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 This project demonstrates deployment of a Microservices based application Game On! on to Kubernetes cluster service from Bluemix.
 Game On! is a throwback text-based adventure built to help you explore microservice architectures and related concepts.
 GameOn! users start by creating a simple room, the building block of any adventure game.
 With the tutorials available at the [GameOn! website](https://book.gameontext.org), a user can create in text a simple room in any one of various languages in just a few minutes.

 There are several microservices used in this app ranging from **couchdb, redis, to frontend tier services**.
-Everything would be hosted in Bluemix Kubernetes Container Service where you can access your own GameOn app from anywhere.
+Everything would be hosted on a Kubernetes Cluster where you can access your own GameOn app from anywhere.

 ![kube-gameon](images/kube-gameon.png)